tvnn/netvisor/README.md

 ### Are VLANs supported?

-Yes, you can collect information from hosts on multiple vlans by using multiple Daemon deployments.
-Simply install a daemon on a host that interfaces with each vlan you want to include in the visualization.
-You will probably need to use the [Consolidate](#consolidating-hosts) feature to combine IPs which are detected as distinct hosts.
+Yes, you can collect information from hosts on multiple VLANs by deploying multiple daemons:

+1. Go to the **Discover** tab in the UI
+2. Click **"Create New Daemon"**
+3. Deploy the generated daemon on a host connected to each VLAN you want to scan

+You may need to use the [Consolidate](#consolidating-hosts) feature to merge hosts that appear on multiple VLANs with different IP addresses.

 ### Is IPv6 supported?